bbj-dev/bbj/documentation/docs/validation.md

 The descriptions returned are friendly, descriptive, and should be shown directly to users

-## Implementing good sanity checks in your client

 By using this endpoint, you will never have to validate values in your own code before sending them to the server.
 This means you can do things